daveism/560-prez/1st.md

 [Next page](2nd.md)
-# Investigating Hurricanes with hurdat2 data and R
+# Reproducible Research, Investigating Hurricanes with hurdat2 data and R
-I like to the ideas behind reproducible research.
-So lets use R and Github to import, clean, and investigate some basics with Hurricanes and demonstrate what that means.
+I like the ideas behind reproducible research.

+The following uses R and Github to import, clean, and investigate some basics with Hurricanes.
+While also demonstrating one take on accomplishing reproducible research.

-## update the hurdata2 data file name and location (if necessary).
+## A little backgound

 NOAA's National Hurricane Center publishes historical hurricane data in the hurdat2 format.
 The complete list of available data is here;
 http://www.aoml.noaa.gov/hrd/hurdat/Data_Storm.html